Stone Smartt

-Stone Smartt (born October 4, 1998) is an American football tight end for the Los Angeles Chargers of the National Football League (NFL).
-He played college football at Old Dominion.
+Stone Cole Smartt (born October 4, 1998) is an American professional football tight end for the New York Jets of the National Football League (NFL).
+He played college football for the Old Dominion Monarchs.

-Early years
+Early life

 Smartt attended Del Oro High School in Loomis, California.
 During his high school career, he played the quarterback position, throwing for 3,021 yards from scrimmage with 29 touchdowns.
+He took his team in 2015-16 to a Division II-AA State title championship by beating Camarillo (16-13).
+In 2016-17 he led Del Oro to a Division 1-A state championship game against San Clemente.
+Smartt was also an established point guard for the Del Oro boys basketball team.
 He committed to Northern Arizona University to play college football in 2017.

 College career

 As a true freshman at NAU in 2017, Smartt played in just 2 games.
 He transferred to Riverside City in 2018, where he played in 12 games and completed 177 out of 277 for 2,754 yards and 31 touchdowns.
+Rushed for 583-yards and nine touchdowns.
+Led California JUCO quarterbacks in passing efficiency.

+Named First-Team JUCO All-American, earned SoCal Regional Playoff MVP, SCFA Offensive Player of the Year and California State Offensive Player of the Year …Broke school record for most completions in a season, highest completion percentage, most passing yards in a season and career, and most touchdown passes in a quarter.
 He won the NJCAA Athletic Bureau Offensive Player of the Year.
 In 2019, he transferred to Old Dominion.
-He made the move from quarterback to wide receiver in 2021.
+He moved from quarterback to wide receiver in 2021.